greenerchen/match-song-lyrics-ios/README.md

 ### Authentication
 ```
 Parameters:
-- `apiKey`: Your personal api key, you must use it in every API call.
-You can pass this parameter as `GET` parameter in your api call, like `track.get?apiKey=xxx`
+- `apikey`: Your personal api key, you must use it in every API call.
+You can pass this parameter as `GET` parameter in your api call, like `track.get?apikey=xxx`
 ```

 ### track.search